GlobalWebIndex/challenge-elm/SECOND_STEP.md

 ### This is requirements for this step:

 - [ ] You must not change any of pre-defined types and fixtures.
-    - However wou can use existing files for your implementation.
+    - However you can use existing files for your implementation.
 - [ ] Add 3 buttons - one for every category of audiences.
-- [ ] Clicking on each button activate coresponding category of audience.
+- [ ] Clicking on each button activate particular category of audience.
 - [ ] By default `Authored` audiences are filtered.
 - [ ] There must by at least one category selected at the time.
-- [ ] Everytime user changes category she sees its root level.
+- [ ] Every-time user changes category she sees its root level.
 - [ ] In case of shared audiences ignore tree structure and display audiences in single level without any folder.
-- [ ] Final solution should be compilable to html app or should contain HTML and source compilable to javascript included in HTML.
+- [ ] Final solution should be compilable to html app or should contain HTML and source compilable to JavaScript included in HTML.

 ## Hints